Ads

 Low Frequency Vibration

 Low frequency vibrations (1/rev and 2/rev) are caused by the rotor itself.
 1/rev vibrations are of two basic types: vertical or lateral.
-A 1/rev is caused simply by one blade developing more lift at a given point than the other blade develops at the same point.
+A 1/rev vibration is caused simply by one blade developing more lift at a given point than the other blade develops at the same point.

 Medium Frequency Vibration